3dvision2017/Rep3D/README.md

 About
 -----
-Detection of repeated structures in SfM
+Detection of repeated structures in SfM.
+Find further details on https://3dvision2017.github.io/Rep3D/

 Getting Started
 ---------------